 I was and always will be a star geek with a telescope among my toys.
 When I was 10, I used to stay up into the early morning waiting for Saturn to become visible in the night sky.
 I would make my own star charts from books checked out at the library (back before the internet...gasp!) and calculate the planets' movement.
 I risked being grounded had my mother found out that I sneaked out at night in our rough neighborhood.
 The risk was worth the reward of briefly seeing the faint rings of Saturn with my own birthday telescope.
 Einstein was also a star geek, and his theories, for the most part, have allowed us to understand and learn so much about outer space, it boggles my mind.
-Look close into the eyes of my Einstein portrait and you will see the same Saturn that I saw as a child.
+Look close into the eyes of my Einstein portrait and you will see the same Saturn and Jupiter that I saw as a child.

 Being self taught as an artist, means I am learning new techniques by discovery along with inspiration from some of the Old Masters' works.
 I gather it all and come up with my own interpretations.
-I hope to be an inspiration for those who need an escape from pain, or those that need a lifting of spirits and might find a connection to their own past, through my art.
+I hope to be an inspiration for those who need an escape from pain, or those that need a lifting of spirits and might find a connection to their own past, or future dreams, through my art.